Sohini Sengupta

-Sohini Sengupta is an Indian film and theatre actress.
-Daughter of actor Rudraprasad Sengupta and Swatilekha Sengupta, who are also active in theatre, Sohini is one of the leading actors of the Bengali theatre group Nandikar.
-As a member of the group, she has worked with prominent theatre personalities such as Debshankar Halder, Sumanto Gangopadhyay and Parthapratim Deb, and was awarded Sangeet Natak Akademi's 2007 Ustad Bismillah Khan Yuva Puraskar for contributions to theatre.
-She also played a supporting role in Aparna Sen’s film Paromitar Ek Din (2000) for which she won the Best Supporting Actress award at the 2000 National Film Awards.
+Sohini Sengupta is an Indian actress and theatre artist, who mostly works in the Bengali film and entertainment industry.
+She is a member of the Bengali theatre group Nandikar.
+Sengupta was awarded the Sangeet Natak Akademi's Ustad Bismillah Khan Yuva Puraskar in 2007 for her contributions to the theatre.
+For her debut performance in the Aparna Sen directorial Paromitar Ek Din (2000), she won the National Film Award for the Best Supporting Actress at the 47th National Film Awards.

 Personal life

 Sengupta was born to parents Rudraprasad Sengupta and Swatilekha Sengupta in Kolkata.
 She was married to actor Goutam Halder till their divorce in 2006.
 In 2013 she married her co-actor Saptarshi Moulik at a private ceremony.